Codewaves/Sticky-Header-Grid/README.md

 To use library:

 1. Implement an adapter by subclassing StickyHeaderGridAdapter
-2. Override getSectionCount, getSectionItemCount, onCreateHeaderViewHolder, onCreateItemViewHolder, onBindHeaderViewHolder, onBindItemViewHolder
+2. Create holder class for each header and item type.
+Use HeaderViewHolder and ItemViewHolder as base classes.
+3. Override and implement getSectionCount(), getSectionItemCount(int section), onCreateHeaderViewHolder(ViewGroup parent, int headerType), onCreateItemViewHolder(ViewGroup parent, int itemType), onBindHeaderViewHolder(HeaderViewHolder viewHolder, int section), onBindItemViewHolder(ItemViewHolder viewHolder, int section, int offset).
-3. Create a StickyHeaderGridLayoutManager with required column count and assign it to your RecyclerView.
+4. Create a StickyHeaderGridLayoutManager with required column count and assign it to your RecyclerView.
-4. Use only StickyHeaderGridAdapter::notify* methods
+5. Use only StickyHeaderGridAdapter::notify* methods

 If you need the position of an item in a click listener, always use holder .getAdapterPosition() which will have the correct adapter position.